kmpaul/aiohttp_app_template/README.rst

 ------------------------

-You should just be able to create your own repository based on this template by just choosing this template during the new repository creation form on GitHub.
-You will probably want to change the name of this application to something more suited to your needs.
-By default, the name of the web application (and the PyPI package, and the name of the Python package you might import) is determined *solely* from the name of the main package directory.
-Currently, it is ``myapp``, so all you would need to do is change the name of this directory.

-When creating a new repository from this template, I highly recommend that you select the *"Include all branches"* radio button.
-If you do this, you will automatically get a working Sphinx deployment of the application documentation on GitHub Pages.
-If you do not do this, you may have to manually fix some settings for your GitHub Pages site to work properly (e.g., manually adding a ``.nojekyll`` file to the ``gh-pages`` branch).
+You should just be able to create your own repository based on this template by just choosing this template during the new repository creation form on GitHub, or by clicking the "Use this template" button on this template's GitHub main page.
+(I highly recommend that you select the *"Include all branches"* radio button, which will give you an "ready-to-go" GitHub Pages branch (``gh-pages``) for your application's documentation.
+If you don't do this, and you want to enable GitHub Pages for your new repository, you will have to manually add a ``.nojekyll`` file to the ``gh-pages`` branch.)

+After creating a new repository based on this template, you will probably want to customize your version for your purposes.
+Some things you should consider to customize this template for your application include:

+- Change the main Python package name to the name of your app by changing the name of the ``myapp`` directory
+- Update the ``Procfile`` to use this new package name
+- Update the ``setup.py`` file to meet your needs (i.e., short and long descriptions, etc.)
+- Update the ``README.rst`` file as you see fit
+- Change the LICENSE, if you so choose
+- Update the documentation in the ``docs/`` folder
+- Change the name of the conda environment in the ``.circleci/environment.yml`` file (entirely optional!)

 Some notes on the design
 ------------------------